Sri Lanka Holidays

 Reaching Minneriya-Giritale National Park

-Minneriya–Giriatale National Park has a very convenient gateway: Habarana.
+Minneriya-Giriatale National Park has a very convenient gateway: Habarana.
 Habarana, an important transportation hub of the cultural triangle is the intersection of A6 main road of Colombo-Ambepussa-Habarana-Trincomalee and A13, A11 main road that runs from Anuradhapura to Polonnaruwa via Habarana and Minneriya.
 Minneriya National Park, located 182 km away from Colombo, though in the utter wilderness, can be reached by railway too.
-Minneriya railway station, which is close to the entrance of the park, is on line that runs from Colombo to Trincomalee via Polonnauwa.
+Minneriya railway station, which is close to the entrance of the park, is on line that runs from Colombo to Trincomalee via Polonnaruwa.
 Minneriya railway station is between the railway station of Gal Oya Junction (close to Kaudulla National Park) and Hingurakgoda railway station.
 This Gal Oya Junction in Polonnaruwa district mentioned herein oughtn’t be confused with famous Gal Oya National Park in Ampara district)

 Entrance to the Minneriya-Giritale National Park